Tinubu Square

 Tinubu Square, formerly Independence Square, is an open space landmark located in Broad Street, Lagos Island, Lagos State, Nigeria named after the Yoruba slave trader, merchant, and aristocrat Madam Efunroye Tinubu.
 It was formerly called Ita Tinubu before it was named Independence Square by leaders of the First Nigerian Republic after Nigerian independence and subsequently Tinubu Square.

 History

 According to a historian, it was the location of the first court of justice which was replaced in 1918 by the Supreme Court or the Court of Assizes, which was a magnificent structure.
 The Square was the melting point of different cultures, a place where the indigenous Lagosians, those of Brazilian extract and the colonial administration met.

 Structure

 The square is iron-fenced with two flowing fountains, flowers and tropical trees in it.
 It also contains a life-size statue of Madam Tinubu on a cenotaph.
-The size of the square is 2,000 square meters.
-The square was last remodeled in 2017 by the Lagos state government.
+The size of the square is 2000 m2.
+The square was last remodeled in 2017 by the Lagos State Government.

 Environment

-The Tinubu Square is a serene location, with efforts being made by the operation "Keep Lagos Clean" to make the square a place for tourism and center of attraction.
+The Tinubu Square is a serene location, with efforts being made by the operation "Keep Lagos Clean" to make the square a place for tourism and centre of attraction.